 Located in the heart of downtown Louisville, Fourth Street Live! is billed as Louisville’s premier dining, entertainment and retail destination.
 Restaurant and entertainment venues include Goose Island Beer Bridge, Gordon Biersch Brewery Restaurant and Guy Fieri’s Smokehouse.
 Bars and nightclubs include PBR Louisville, The Thirsty Pedaler, Tavern on Fourth, and Howl at the Moon.
 Fourth Street Live! also features a major food court with restaurants such as Philly Station, Subway, and Taipei Café.

 937 Phillips Ln, Louisville, KY 40209

-Named one of the 10 Best Amusement Parks for 2015 by Fodor’s Travel, Kentucky Kingdom and Hurricane Bay Waterpark boast dozens of world-class attractions, from shows and games to thrilling rides and rollercoasters, including the T3 rollercoaster with five gravity defying inversions, the one-of-a-kind 10-story steel coaster Lightning Run, and the classic wooden rollercoaster Thunder Run.
+Named one of the 10 Best Amusement Parks for 2015 by Fodor’s Travel, Kentucky Kingdom and Hurricane Bay Waterpark boast dozens of world-class attractions, from shows and games to thrilling rides and rollercoasters, including Storm Chaser, Americas’ first coaster to feature a barrel drop from a 10-story hill lift, featuring a stall dive, tip-out corner, airtime hills, with a twisted airtime drop, and a corkscrew.
+The one-of-a-kind 10-story steel coaster Lightning Run, and the classic wooden rollercoaster Thunder Run.